kyma-project/kyma/docs/application-connector/08-05-service-mapping.md

 type: Tutorials
 ---

-This guide shows how to bind a service of external solution to a Namespace in Kyma.
-To execute the binding, provision Service Instance for the registered service in Namespace.
+This guide shows how to bind a service provided by an external solution to a Namespace in Kyma.
+To execute the binding, provision a Service Instance for the registered service in the Namespace.
 Follow the instructions to bind your service to the desired Namespace.

-> **NOTE:** To learn more about Service Instances and Service Catalog domain in Kyma, read [this](/components/service-catalog/) topic.
+> **NOTE:** To learn more about Service Instances and the Service Catalog domain in Kyma, read [this](/components/service-catalog/) topic.

 ## Prerequisites

-- An Application created in your cluster and bound to desired Namespace.
+- An Application created in your cluster and bound to the desired Namespace.
-- A service of external solution registered in Application.
+- A service provided by an external solution registered in the Application.

 ## Steps

-1. Export the name of the desired Namespace, and the name of Service Instance.
+1. Export the name of the desired Namespace and the name of the Service Instance.

    ```bash
    export NAMESPACE={DESIRED_NAMESPACE}